HerrSchreiber/game-logger/Timeline.md

 including optional persistent sessions.
 ##Oct 22, what new functionality or technical hurdle will you have complete?
-Have pretty templating done as well as retro video game database established with collection functionality for users
+Have pretty templating done as well as retro video game database established

+Edit (2015-10-22): Database schema set for games, and models complete, just need to get the seeding working.
+Front end still needs work. all work on games branch, not yet on master. with collection functionality for users
 ##Nov 12, what new functionality or technical hurdle will you have complete?
 Website completely finished along with API endpoints for Android app.
 Basic